The Problem With Wearables

 Last week, I wrote about the smart watch and the challenges technology faces as it approaches us more intimately.
 In the next few weeks, smart devices will be ubiquitous, with the big players showcasing their products at IFA

-But we should look beyond the watch, because something amazing is just about to happen and we might be missing sight on the bigger picture.
-What is about to happen is that technology is going to enter into new area, a whole different space where other rules apply, and that is fashion.
+But we need to look beyond the watch, because something amazing is about to happen that we might be overlooking: technology is entering a new area, a whole different space where other rules apply – fashion.

-In the next article I'll be discussing how this technology wearables could eventually work out.
+In the next post, we’ll discuss how wearable technology could work out.